 in different angles.

-- Perspective: Provides ten variants that rotate the shape,
+- Perspective: Provides eleven variants that rotate the shape,

 and alter its rotation angle (perspective) from where you view the shape, so that